 The Tutoring-Learning Center is located in Room 234 of the Collins Classroom Center.
-They provide a variety of services to support your learning, including a Writing Center.
-The Writing Center consultants are successful UWSP students who can discuss any type of writing at any stage of the drafting process, including brainstorming, outlining, and research or citations.
+They provide a variety of services to support your learning, including a Writing Lab.
+The Writing Lab consultants are successful UWSP students who can discuss any type of writing at any stage of the drafting process, including brainstorming, outlining, and research or citations.
 They work with experienced writers as well as struggling writers; we believe that everyone benefits from discussions about their writing.
-In addition to the Writing Center, the TLC provides help with study skills, time management, and technology.